KusumSangwan0811/DL-Project-Lung-Cancer-Detection/README.md

-# DL-Project-Lung-Cancer-Detection
+# DL Project Lung Cancer Detection

+## Objective:
-The objective is to classify (3 types) and diagnose, if the patient have cancer or not with the help of AI model.
-So that the information about the type of cancer and the way of treatment can be provided to them.
+The goal of this project is to develop an AI model capable of classifying three types of lung cancer and diagnosing whether a patient has cancer or not.
+This information can then be used to provide patients with details about their specific type of cancer and potential treatment options.

-## About the Dataset:
+## Dataset:
-This dataset is available on Kaggle on the link https://www.kaggle.com/datasets/mohamedhanyyy/chest-ctscan-images

-Images are in jpg or png format and thus can be used directly to fit the model.
-This dataset contain 3 chest cancer types: Adenocarcinoma,Large cell carcinoma, Squamous cell carcinoma, and 1 folder for the normal cell.
-Data folder consists of train, test, and valid folders.
-Each folder contain 3 folders of different chest cancer types (adenocarcinoma,large cell carcinoma,squamous cell carcinoma) and 1 folder of normal CT-Scan images (normal).

-## Outline of Project:
-1. Import Libraries, Set up path and Load dataset.
-2. Data Preprocessing.
-3. Build a basic CNN model, Train and evaluate it.
-Model was overfitting on train data.
+The dataset is available on Kaggle: [Chest CT Scan Images](https://www.kaggle.com/datasets/mohamedhanyyy/chest-ctscan-images).
+It contains images in JPG or PNG format, which can be directly used for model training.
+The dataset includes images of three types of lung cancer: Adenocarcinoma, Large cell carcinoma, and Squamous cell carcinoma, along with images of normal lung cells.
+The data is organized into three folders: train, test, and valid, each containing subfolders for the three cancer types and normal CT-Scan images.

+## Project Outline:
+1. **Import Libraries and Set Up Paths**: Initialize the environment by importing necessary libraries and setting up paths to the dataset.
+2. **Load Dataset**: Load the dataset from the specified directories.
+3. **Data Preprocessing**: Perform preprocessing steps such as resizing images, normalization, and splitting data into training, validation, and test sets.
+4. **Build a Basic CNN Model**: Construct and train an initial Convolutional Neural Network (CNN) model.
+Evaluate its performance to identify issues like overfitting.
-4. Data Augmentation to increase the diversity of the training data.
+5. **Data Augmentation**: Apply data augmentation techniques to increase the diversity of the training data and improve model generalization.
-5. Use Improved Network Architecture which is a deeper network with more convolutional layers and additional dropout layers to prevent overfitting.
+6. **Improved Network Architecture**: Develop a more complex network with additional convolutional layers and dropout layers to prevent overfitting.
-6. Transfer Learning Using VGG16 model and Customized SERES VGG16 Model.
+7. **Transfer Learning**: Utilize pre-trained models like VGG16 and a customized SERES VGG16 model to leverage existing knowledge and improve performance.
-7. Train and evaluate for both models.
+8. **Training and Evaluation**: Train and evaluate both the improved network and the transfer learning models.
-8. Save the trained model.
+9. **Save the Trained Model**: Save the best-performing model for future use.

+By following these steps, the aim is to create a robust model capable of accurately diagnosing lung cancer and providing valuable insights into its type for better treatment planning.

+The Customized SERES VGG16 model performs best with an accuracy of 89%.